DoctorMcKay/node-tf2/README.md

 Emitted when an item broadcast notification is sent.
 In the official client, the `message` is displayed as a regular pop-up notification box.
 Currently, this is only used for broadcasting Golden Frying Pan drops/deletions.

+### tradeRequest

+- `steamID` - The 64-bit SteamID of the request's sender
+- `tradeID` - A unique numeric identifier that's used to respond to the request (via `respondToTrade`)

+Emitted when someone sends us a trade request.
+Use `respondToTrade` to accept or decline it.

 ### tradeResponse

 - `response` - The response code.
 This is a value in the `TradeResponse` enum.
+- `tradeID` - If `response` is `TradeResponse.Cancel`, this is the tradeID of the trade request that was canceled.

-Emitted when a response is received to a `trade` call.
+Emitted when a response is received to a `trade` call, or someone cancels an incoming trade request.

 ### backpackLoaded